 Since the 1990s, Smithsonian Folkways has supported the livelihoods of thousands of artists and communities who have created the music in our catalog by directly paying them royalties based on the terms of our recording contracts.
 Since the early days, royalties have been paid from sales of physical products (cassettes, CDs, and LPs) and licensing.
 When we started selling digital downloads in the mid-2000s, we started paying digital royalties as well.
 Today, our catalog is streamed on all the major music services, and income collected from streaming goes toward paying out digital royalties.
 Additionally, we pay mechanical royalties to songwriters and publishers for their musical compositions which are performed by the artists on our recordings.

 What if I think I am due royalties?

-What is your policy for moderating comments on the web site?
+What is your policy for moderating comments on the Smithsonian Folkways website or social media pages?
 Why was my comment removed?

 We support the rights of free speech and principles of civil discourse.
 Content must not be posted that is unrelated to the Smithsonian mission, including content which is partisan or political, personal, contains personal attacks, is abusive, threatening, unlawful, harassing, discriminatory, libelous, obscene, false, or pornographic, infringes on the privacy or other rights of any third party, or otherwise falls within the prohibited categories set forth in law or other Smithsonian policies.